 For instance, if you have discovered that the business believes heavily in developer relations, you could talk about your experience building a developer community.
 Or if a business aspires to help a million people accomplish a certain task, you could talk about your experience in scaling a team.

-You should try to link your experience, skills, and characteristics to the exact position for which you are applying, and make sure that you discuss all of the qualities that make you right for the position.
+You should try to link your experience, skills, and characteristics to the exact position for which you are applying.
+Also, make sure that you discuss all the qualities that make you right for the position.

 Tip #3: Use statistics to illustrate your accomplishments